LuxySs-Evr5/RaquetteBaballe/README.md

 ## Create a Level

 You can create as many levels as you want.
-They must be placed in the `ressources/levels` folder and saved in `.txt` format.
-Each line of the file represents a brick to be added to the map.
+Each level file must be placed in the `ressources/levels` directory, saved in `.txt` format, and named with a numeric filename (e.g., `1.txt`, `2.txt`).
+Each line in the file specifies a brick to be placed on the map, using the following format:

-### File Structure

 - **Columns**:
   1. **X-coordinate**: Position of the brick's center on the x-axis.
   2. **Y-coordinate**: Position of the brick's center on the y-axis.
   3. **Color**: Specify the color of the brick (see available options below).
   4. *(Optional)* **Bonus**: Define a bonus that drops when the brick is destroyed (see available options below).

 ---